Nudging state-space models for Bayesian filtering under misspecified dynamics: Introduction

 Another classical strategy to account for modelling uncertainty is to choose not \textit{one} SSM but a parametric family of SSMs indexed by a (possibly multidimensional) parameter $\theta$.
 When a sequence of observations becomes available, the model is calibrated by tuning the parameter $\theta$ to the data according to some statistical criterion.
 Maximum likelihood estimation methods have been proposed, both offline \cite{jensen1999asymptotic,Olsson08} and online \cite{LeGland97,Tadic10}, as well as Bayesian estimation methods.
 The latter include algorithms such as particle Markov chain Monte Carlo (MCMC) \cite{Andrieu10,lindsten2012ancestor,dahlin2015particle}, iterated batch importance sampling (IBIS) \cite{Chopin02} or sequential Monte Carlo square (SMC$^2$) \cite{Chopin12}, and recursive algorithms like the nested PF \cite{Crisan18bernoulli} and its Kalman-based approximations \cite{Perez-Vieites18,Perez-Vieites21}.
 While parameter estimation methods are an indispensable toolbox for practical applications, they do not provide a complete solution to the model misspecification problem.
 Indeed, the parametric family of SSMs may not be flexible enough the represent the features of the system of interest, no matter the choice of $\theta$.
 For example, a parametric class of linear models can be expected to fail to represent a system that displays non-negligible nonlinear features in its dynamics.

-In geophysics, filtering algorithms are often referred to as \textit{data assimilation} methods \cite{reich2015probabilistic,Law15}.
-Because of the complexity of the dynamical models employed to approximate geophysical systems, model misspecification is a well-recognised problem in this field and a class of techniques collectively known as \textit{nudging} have been devised to mitigate it \cite{reich2015probabilistic}.
+Several techniques collectively known as \textit{nudging} have been devised to mitigate model misspecification \cite{reich2015probabilistic}.
 Nudging methods are designed to steer (or \textit{nudge}) a model towards the observed data over time by adding a (small) corrective term to the model dynamics.
 The goal is to make the model follow observed values more closely without breaking down its original dynamics.
-Nudging can be used as a standalone data assimilation method \cite{lakshmivarahan2013nudging} but it is often combined with ensemble KFs \cite{luo2012ensemble,lei2012hybridI,lei2012hybridII} or PFs \cite{dubinkina2013assessment,lingala2014optimal,akyildiz2020nudging}.
-In the context of particle filtering nudging has been interpreted either as a tool to design efficient proposals \cite{dubinkina2013assessment,lingala2014optimal} or as a modification of the sampling scheme \cite{akyildiz2020nudging}.
-Overall, nudging is a very flexible tool to compensate model specification: the correction term can be constructed in many different ways, by applying different criteria, and it can be further combined with parameter estimation methods and outlier rejection techniques if needed.
+Such methods have been particularly popular within the data assimilation community \cite{Stroud2010ensemble,reich2015probabilistic,Law15}.
+Nudging can be used as a stand-alone data assimilation method \cite{lakshmivarahan2013nudging,farhat2017continuous,desamsetti2019efficient} but it is often combined with ensemble KFs \cite{luo2012ensemble,lei2012hybridI,lei2012hybridII} or PFs \cite{dubinkina2013assessment,lingala2014optimal,akyildiz2020nudging}.
+In the context of particle filtering, nudging has been interpreted either as a tool to design efficient proposals \cite{dubinkina2013assessment,lingala2014optimal} or as a modification of the sampling scheme \cite{akyildiz2020nudging}.
+A similar approach has also been used in simulation-based Bayesian inference and machine learning, typically by incorporating additional parameters that can be learned from data in order to mitigate model errors and improve robustness \cite{frazier2021robust,ward2022robust,kelly2024misspecification}.
+Here, we advocate nudging as a flexible tool to compensate model specification: the correction term can be constructed in many different ways, by applying different criteria, and it can be further combined with parameter estimation methods and outlier rejection techniques if needed.